pioneercoders/pc-old-tutorial-content/TUTORIAL/C/content/11-Structures/structures_tutorial.md

 }STUDENT; main( )
 {
 STUDENT stu1,stu2;
-stu1={ì SRINIVAS î , 31, 4, 123456};
+stu1={‚Äú SRINIVAS ‚Äù , 31, 4, 123456};
 stu2={" KRISHNA" , 24, 10, 245315};
 } @CODE_END@

-	<p><b>Note:</b>When one or more initializers are missing at static initialization of structure variable the structure members will be assigned null values, zero (0) for integers and floating-point numbers and null (ë\0í) character for characters and strings</p>
+	<p><b>Note:</b>When one or more initializers are missing at static initialization of structure variable the structure members will be assigned null values, zero (0) for integers and floating-point numbers and null (‚Äò\0‚Äô) character for characters and strings</p>

 	<p><b>Dynamic structure variable initialization</b></p>

-	<p>Dynamic initialization to a structure variable can be done by using input function ëscanf( )í.
+	<p>Dynamic initialization to a structure variable can be done by using input function ‚Äòscanf( )‚Äô.
 Before going in detail we must know about operators used in structures.</p>

 	<p><b>Accessing of the structure variables</b></p>